 She saw first-hand that operating budgets simply do not cover those activities that enhance student life.
 And with the contraction of companies in the profession, student awards have been the first cut.
-Without such opportunities, Linda fears that students will simply coast through their studies and then their careers—within a profession that is in need of leaders and leadership.
+Without such opportunities, Linda feared that students would simply coast through their studies and then their careers—within a profession that is in need of leaders and leadership.

 Linda has thus included the Pharmacy schools at UBC and MUN in her estate plans in support of student leadership activities including student projects for the advancement or innovation of pharmacy practice, and leadership development activities such as student attendance at professional meetings or conferences.

 Linda recognizes that most of us have comfortable lives and have “enough”.
-With no children of her own, Linda considers her students at MUN her kids.
-She joined its School of Pharmacy in 1989, shortly after it was established in 1986, and has since taught each and every one of the School’s graduates.
-It has been a joy for her to see how they’ve done after graduating, and to have them come back as alumni to support their alma mater.
-Part of her job as Dean has been to grow a culture of alumni giving, through class gifts and through encouraging alumni to start giving back early and making a habit of doing so.
+With no children of her own, Linda considered the students at MUN her kids.
+She joined its School of Pharmacy in 1989, shortly after it was established in 1986, and taught each and every one of the School’s graduates until her retirement in December 2016.
+It has been a joy for her to see how they’ve done after graduating, and to know that many support their alma mater as alum.
+Part of her job as Dean was to help grow a culture of alumni giving, through class gifts and encouraging alumni to start giving back early and making a habit of doing so.